RealyUniqueName/Safety/README.md

 ## Limitations

+* Safe navigation operator `!.` does not provide code completion.
 * Haxe was not designed with null safety in mind, so it's always possible `null` will come to your code from 3rd-party code or even from std lib.
 Safety doesn't perform automatic runtime checks for any values which you get from any code.
 * Safety runs after compiler typing phase.
 At this point everything is already typed.
 That means if another var infers a nullable type of null-checked var, then that new var is also nullable, but it's not automatically safe: